 Thankfully, vaccines already exist or are in development for many of the common causes of pneumonia.
 Tragically, many of these vaccines aren’t affordable to the low-resource nations that suffer the highest burden.
 Everyone should have equitable access to lifesaving vaccines.
 That's why PATH is supporting the development of several low-cost vaccines against pneumonia-causing diseases.

 Worldwide, pneumococcal disease kills hundreds of thousands of children each year and is a leading cause of severe bacterial pneumonia.
 Effective pneumococcal conjugate vaccines—which protect against some kinds of pneumococcus—already exist and save lives around the world, but their high cost precludes many countries from using them.
-A Serum Institute of India, Pvt., Ltd. developed a vaccine designed specifically to protect children in low- and middle-income countries from the most common kinds of pneumococcus in Africa and Asia—and at roughly two-thirds the usual donor-supported price.
-PATH helped organize clinical trials for this low-cost vaccine, and it is now being considered for World Health Organization prequalification.
-Prequalification would authorize the vaccine to be procured by United Nations agencies for use in low-income countries—a critical step toward enabling access in low-resource settings.
+A Serum Institute of India, Pvt., Ltd. developed a vaccine designed specifically to protect children in low- and middle-income countries from the most common kinds of pneumococcus in Africa and Asia—and at a price roughly 30 percent below the usual donor-supported price.
+PATH helped organize clinical trials for this low-cost vaccine, and it recently achieved the landmark milestone of World Health Organization prequalification.
+Prequalification authorizes the vaccine to be procured by United Nations agencies for use in low-income countries—a critical step toward enabling access in low-resource settings.

 Influenza and pertussis—better known as whooping cough—can both lead to viral pneumonia.
 We’ve supported manufacturers worldwide in efforts to shore up global seasonal and pandemic influenza vaccine supplies and are currently evaluating new pertussis vaccines for pregnant women designed to cost less and be more effective.
 (By vaccinating a woman while pregnant, antibodies can pass from her to her unborn child and provide protection during the first, most vulnerable months of life—a strategy called maternal immunization.)